Expand your horizons and develop field work skills both locally and internationally

 Please note all communication will be through your UCalgary email address.
 Please watch for an information session in February.

 Application status: Closed

-The estimated supplementary fee for the GEOG 391 Geographic Field Studies Group Study Program is $950.60.
+There is a non-refundable supplementary fee for GEOG 391 Geographic Field Studies.
 This includes field trips, local transportation, accommodations and meals.
 The supplementary fee does not include tuition.